kdrag0n/android-webinstall/README.md

 The crux of the configuration is currently in `src/main.js`, and the release index at `public/releases/index.json` is fetched from the root of the domain hosting the installer.

-It's possible to use this for other ROMs at this point, but I would recommend waiting for that use case to be better supported officially.
+It's possible to adapt this for other ROMs in its current state, but I would recommend waiting for that use case to be better supported officially before doing so.

 ## Contributing